tenzir/tenzir/docker/quarto/README.md

 The `quarto.vast.yaml` overlay adds the settings to enable communication between the VAST binary in the Quarto image and the `vast` service (configured using the `vast` Compose configurations).
-To run the Quarto build of the examples notebooks with a pristine `vast` service running in the background, in the `docker/compose/` directory run:
+To perform the Quarto build of the examples notebooks with a pristine `vast` service running in the background, in the `docker/compose/` directory run: